 In the South Atlantic, where the ocean overflows with life and hope, an invisible threat lurks beneath the surface: illegal fishing.
-“Agua Invadida,” a Latin American documentary directed by Carolina Sosa and supported by National Geographic Society, unveils the hidden side of one of the most alarming environmental crises of the 21st century.
+Invaded Water (Agua Invadida), a Latin American documentary directed by Carolina Sosa and supported by National Geographic Society, unveils the hidden side of one of the most alarming environmental crises of the 21st century.

 Onboard patrols, alongside scientists and ocean guardians, this film follows a gripping investigation that confronts risk, impunity, and the silent devastation of Uruguay’s seas—a reality echoed in many countries, making this environmental documentary a global story about marine biodiversity and the urgency to protect our natural resources.